itpp-labs/odoo-development/docs/dev/debug/emulation-esc-pos.rst

 POS
 ---
+At any database, including one on runbot:

 * set ``Receipt printer`` checkbox in pos.config and set ip equal to ``127.0.0.1``

-* open POS interface (at any database, including one on runbot)
+* open POS interface

 * print ticket